tillstud/M300/LB3/README.md

 At first this was quite overwhelming, but after a couple of sessions I got the hang of if quite quickly.
 I started to use docker compose with `docker-compose kill && docker-compose rm` and `docker-compose up -d --build` and wrote down the command I had used inside the container (`docker exec -it [THE_CONTAINER_NAME] bash`), so I could trace back what I did and put the commands into my Dockerfile.
+I also learned to use `sys` and `getopt` from the [Python Standard Library](https://docs.python.org/3/library/) to create a CLI interface.
 This time I didn't make the mistake of spending most of my time on Theory, rather focus on my project and treat the Theory documentation part rather as a side-task.

 ---